RobertGeorge08/Project1---Restaurant/README.md

 # Project1 - Restaurant

+### This is a web page created for a restaurant, an individual project made to highlight my skills in front-end web development.

 ## Description

 ### I created a modern and interactive website for a restaurant, with the aim of reflecting the brand's visual identity and providing customers with a pleasant and functional online experience.